-Suppose that the governments of each country have found a way to estimate national benefits from global public goods.
+Suppose that the governments of each country have found a way to estimate national benefits from global public goods, including the global environment.
 This means that they have overcome the difficulties that stem from individuals' private incentives to misrepresent their benefits in order to avoid paying for public goods14.
-The next step is now to arrive at a measure of global benefits from public goods.
+The next step is now to arrive at a measure of global benefits.
 If we envisage the governments of the world negotiating about an environmental treaty, each of them finds itself in a situation which in terms of strategic considerations is similar to that of a single individual with respect to the national government.
-Within the international community of nations each country is small compared to the world as a whole.
-By underreporting its aggregate willingness to pay it may conceivable reduce the amount that it will actually have to contribute to the global public good without influencing the global provision of such goods appreciably.
+Within the international community of nations most countries are small compared to the world as a whole.
+By underreporting its aggregate willingness to pay a country may conceivable reduce the amount that it will actually have to contribute to the global public good without influencing the global provision of such goods appreciably.
 But if all countries reason along similar lines, the result will be under-provision of global public goods.